josh-gaby/sickchill-updater/README.md

 After updating to the PIP version of SickChill, I found that it was no longer automatically updating so I wrote a quick script.

-I've setup a cron job to run this script once an hour (I know its overkill but the entire reason I created this was because I got sick of seeing the "update available" banner)
+I've setup a cron job to run this script once an hour (Yeah I know, its definitely overkill, but the entire reason I created this was because I got sick of seeing the "update available" banner)

 ### Installation
 Download the updater script: